swarnima-shrivastava/coupon-acceptance-analytics/README.md

 ![Acceptance Rate by Key Driver Segments](images/acceptance_rate_segments.png) The data shows there is similarity in the bar coupon acceptance behavior between these categories.

-**Conclusion**: Drivers who frequently visit bars, are not accompanied by children, and are not widowed have the highest likelihood of accepting bar coupons (~77%).
+**Summary**: Drivers who frequently visit bars, are not accompanied by children, and are not widowed have the highest likelihood of accepting bar coupons (~77%).
 Younger drivers (under 30) who frequently go to bars also show a high acceptance rate (~73%).
 Drivers who are occasional bar-goers, accompanied by children, or widowed are less likely to accept bar coupons (~35-37%).

-> **Note:** For a similar analysis on another coupon type, please refer to the last section of [this Jupyter notebook](https://github.com/swarnima-shrivastava/coupon-acceptance-analytics/blob/main/prompt.ipynb).

-## Predictive Insights / Hypotheses
+**Predictive Insights / Hypotheses**
 The insights above help **identify patterns and trends** in coupon acceptance and form the basis for **hypotheses** about why some drivers accept coupons while others do not.
 These hypotheses set the stage for further **predictive analysis**.

 1. **Behavior-driven acceptance:** Drivers whose **habits align with the coupon type** (e.g., frequent bar-goers for bar coupons or regular visitors to budget restaurants) are more likely to accept relevant coupons.